BlenderHQ/path_tool/README.md

 * Added support for work in all view-ports as well as in all open Blender windows - now there is no binding to a specific viewport in the specific window in which the work was started.

-* Added support for anti-aliasing SSAA, FXAA, SMAA, with configurable options.
+* Added support for anti-aliasing FXAA, SMAA, with configurable options.
 They are performed sequentially - that is, you can enable only some of these methods for finer tuning on your hardware.

 * Changes to the operation logic of operator properties: